 - By reducing the magnitude of the eddy current.

 The magnitude of the current can be reduced by splitting the solid core into thin sheets called laminations, in the plane parallel to the magnetic field.
 Each lamination is insulated from each other by a thin layer of coating of varnish or oxide film.
-By laminating the core, area of each section is reduced and hence the induced emf also reduces.
+By laminating the core, the area of each section is reduced and hence the induced emf also reduces.
 As the area through which the current is passed is smaller, the resistance of eddy current path increases.

-- The eddy current loss is also reduced by using a magnetic material having higher value of resistivity like silicon steel.Contents:
+- The eddy current loss is also reduced by using a magnetic material having the higher value of resistivity like silicon steel.Contents: